aliyun/terraform-provider-alicloud/examples/slb-server-group/README.md

 * `load_balancer_id` - (Required, ForceNew) The Load Balancer ID which is used to launch a new virtual server group.
 * `name` - (Optional) Name of the virtual server group.
 Our plugin provides a default name: "tf-server-group".
-* `servers` - (Required) A list of ECS instances to be added.
+* `servers` - (Required) A list of ECS instances to be addedintranet.
 At most 20 ECS instances can be supported in one resource.
 It contains three sub-fields as `Block server` follows.

 ### Block servers